Should You Run Your Pool Pump in Winter? Complete Guide

 Moderate Winter Climates (20-40°F Range)

 In regions with occasional freezing, increase pump runtime to 6-8 hours daily, split into two cycles - morning and evening.
-When temperatures are forecast to drop below 32°F, switch to continuous operation until the temperature rises above freezing for at least 4 consecutive hours.
+When temperatures are forecast to drop below 35°F, switch to continuous operation until temperatures are forecast to remain consistently above 40°F.

 Cold Winter Climates (Below 20°F)